LamininSolutions/mfsql-connector/source/procedures/spMFUpdateTable.rst

 ==========  =========  ========================================================
 Date        Author     Description
 ----------  ---------  --------------------------------------------------------
-2022-06-01  LC         Resolve bug with data definition in large text properties 2022-03-23  LC         Add protection against locking when updating class table 2022-03-07  LC         Fix bug with not updating AuditTable
+2022-09-02  LC         Add retain deletions to spMFUpdateSynchronizeError 2022-08-03  LC         Update sync precedence to resolve issue with not updating 2022-06-01  LC         Resolve bug with data definition in large text properties 2022-03-23  LC         Add protection against locking when updating class table 2022-03-07  LC         Fix bug with not updating AuditTable